Quiroptero/dotfiles/.config/nvim/README.md

 # Configuration files for Neovim

-Quick reference for the configuration files.
+Quick reference of keybindings defined in the configuration files.

 ## surround.lua